 Just about any milk will work, so feel free to use whatever you normally stock in your fridge!
 Nonfat milk, low-fat milk, soy milk, oat milk… They’re all great options!

-I also stirred in pumpkin purée (like this—NOT pumpkin pie mix!), cinnamon (this is my favorite type!), a hint of nutmeg and ginger, and a tiny amount of liquid stevia (this kind!) for a bit of sweetness.
-Because Mom mentioned her traditional chai lattes were too sweet, I only added a teeny bit of liquid stevia to her healthy pumpkin spice chai latte.
+I also stirred in pumpkin purée (like this — NOT pumpkin pie mix!), cinnamon (this is my favorite type!), a hint of nutmeg and ginger, and a tiny amount of liquid stevia (this kind!) for a bit of sweetness.
+Because Mom mentioned her traditional chai lattes now tasted too sweet, I only added a teeny bit of liquid stevia to her healthy pumpkin spice chai latte.
 You can definitely add more if you prefer!

-Tip: Stevia is a plant-based, no-calorie sweetener.
+Hint: Stevia is a plant-based, sugar-free, no-calorie sweetener.
 It contains nothing refined or artificial (aka it’s clean eating friendly!), and it’s also really concentrated.
 I buy mine online here because that’s the best price I’ve found (and you’ll use it in all of these recipes of mine, too!).

 Once the chai has brewed and tastes strong enough… And your milk + pumpkin + pumpkin spice mixture is warmed through… Just pour it in…